Born: April 29, 1949 Port Arthur, Texas

-Running back Charles "Cotton" Speyrer graduated from Thomas Jefferson High School in 1967.
+Charles "Cotton" Speyrer graduated from Thomas Jefferson High School in Port Arthur in 1967.

-Speyrer was originally a second-round draft pick of the Redskins in 1971 but was traded later that year to the Baltimore Colts, along with a first-round draft pick, for wide receiver Roy Jefferson.
+Speyrer was a second-round draft pick of the Redskins in 1971 and was traded later that year to the Baltimore Colts, along with a first-round draft pick, for wide receiver Roy Jefferson.

 A spindly but sure-handed receiver, Speyrer was sidelined by injuries in 1971 (a broken arm) and 1972 (a pulled hamstring) but showed flashes of his old brilliance the following two seasons.
-He returned a kickoff 101 yards for a touchdown in 1973 against Buffalo and ranked third in the NFL in kickoff returns with a 29.2 yard average.
+He returned a kickoff 101 yards for a touchdown in 1973 against Buffalo and ranked third in the NFL in kickoff returns with a 29.2 yard average that year.

-He also threw a 54-yard touchdown pass to Glen Doughty against the New York Jets that year.
+He also threw a 54-yard touchdown pass to Glen Doughty against the New York Jets.
 In 2½ seasons with the Colts, he caught 34 passes for 545 yards and five touchdowns.
 Speyrer was traded in January of 1975 to the Redskins and was acquired by the Miami Dolphins in August of that year after being cut by Washington.

 He was picked up by the Miami Dolphins and was a special teams player.
 Speyrer retired in 1976 and is an avid golfer.